EricDarve/NLA/content/Subspace and linear independence.md

 $$
 then $a_1 = \cdots = a_k = 0$.

-If the vectors are linearly independent, $k$ is the dimension of $S$.
+If the vectors are linearly independent, the dimension of $S$ is equal to $k$.

 Linear independence will be important when solving linear systems.
 It will guarantee that the solution is unique.